 - Avoid alcohol, soda, fruit juice or anything high in calories.

-- Cut pieces of meat very tiny – in the size of a penny cut in half.
+- Cut pieces of little meat – about the size of a penny cut in half.
 Chew each piece individually.
-This will promote easy digestion and a reduced risk of acid reflux symptoms.
+This will promote natural digestion and a reduced risk of acid reflux symptoms.